Who Is The Quorn?

 The Quorn is my stage name.
 It was given to me humorously by one of my teachers as a play on my real name Alan Corne.

-I am a drummer/percussionist who lives in Hervey Bay Australia.
-I have been playing drums professionally for thirty five years and have studied both Western and Eastern modalities.
-Currently I am focused in the digital realm, both in terms of my drum kit (custom hybrid Roland VDrums TD-50X/TD-30 set up) also used in conjunction with Toontrack's Superior Drummer 3 software and my recording studio where I am running Cakewalk by Bandlab and Ableton Live Suite 10.
+I am a drummer/percussionist who lives in Australia.
+I have been playing drums professionally for forty years and have studied both Western and Eastern modalities.
+Currently I am focused in the digital realm, both in terms of my drum kit (custom hybrid Roland VDrums TD-50X/TD-30 set up) also used in conjunction with Toontrack's Superior Drummer 3 software and my recording studio where I am running Cakewalk by Bandlab and Ableton Live Suite 11.

 In November 2011 I was one of six drummers chosen to compete in the Australasian finals of the Roland VDrums competition held at Technology Park in Sydney.
 I hold a BA in Music Performance from Southern Cross University Lismore NSW and a Masters Degree in Contemporary Music Practice from Box Hill Institute Melbourne Victoria.